-In addition to semi-annual monitoring required by the FEIS, pursuant to the approved HCP and published BO, an inspection for non-indigenous arthropod species is required to be conducted on an ongoing annual basis during the approximate 5-year construction phase and 50 year lifespan of the DKIST for programmatic monitoring.
-Facilities and grounds within 100 feet of the DKIST observatory buildings are to be thoroughly inspected for introduced species that may have eluded the cargo inspection processes or transported to the site by construction personnel.
+In addition to semi-annual monitoring required by the FEIS, pursuant to the approved HCP and published BO, an inspection for non-indigenous arthropod species is required to be conducted on an ongoing annual basis during the approximate 5-year construction phase

-This report also describes the results of the Annual Inspection conducted in July 2015.
+This report also describes the results of the Annual Inspection conducted in August 2016.
 The goal is to verify that the DKIST is in compliance with the conditions and mitigation measures described in the guiding environmental documents.

-The 2015 Annual Inspection was conducted on July 22, 2015.
+The 2016 Annual Inspection conducted on August 19, 2016.
 No nonindigenous, invasive arthropods were found at the site or on any of the construction material and equipment.
-The project was found to be largely compliant with all the mitigation measures in the guiding environmental documents for construction of the DKIST.
-The construction site and surrounding laydown/storage areas were clean and free of non-indigenous invasive arthropods.
+The project was found to be largely compliant with all the mitigation measures in the guiding environmental documents for construction of the DKIST. construction site and surrounding laydown/storage areas were clean and free of non-indigenous invasive arthropods.